Kenin of US tops Muguruza at Australian Open for 1st major - WHIZ News

 MELBOURNE, Australia (AP) — This, essentially, was where Sofia Kenin was going to win or lose the Australian Open final: She was down love-40 while serving at 2-all in the third set against two-time major champion Garbiñe Muguruza.

+Kenin sensed this was the moment that would matter.
+Up in the stands of Rod Laver Arena, so did her father, Alex, who’s also her coach.

+“I knew I had to take my chance,” Kenin said.
+“I had to be brave.”
-Kenin came through in spectacular fashion.
-She won the next five points, each with a winner — one an ace, the others clean groundstrokes to cap exchanges of 11 shots or more.

-The American wouldn’t lose another game on her way to earning a Grand Slam title at age 21.
+Sure was.
+The 21-year-old American won the next five points, each with a winner — one an ace, the others clean groundstrokes to cap exchanges of 11 shots or more — and was on her way to becoming a Grand Slam champion.

 Demonstrative as can be — whether spiking a ball, dropping her red-white-and-blue racket or slapping her thigh — and at her best when necessary, the 14th-seeded Kenin won the first major final of her career Saturday by coming back to beat a fading Muguruza 4-6, 6-2, 6-2 at Melbourne Park.